MicrosoftDocs/windows-itpro-docs/windows/configuration/start/index.md

 The configuration of the Start layout requires the use of a JSON file that specifies the layout.
 To learn more about how to create and apply a JSON file to configure the Start layout, see [Customize the Start layout](layout.md).

 > [!IMPORTANT]
-> The JSON file can be applied to devices using the [Start layout policy CSP](policy-settings.md#start-layout) only.
+> The JSON file can be applied to devices using the [Start policy CSP][WIN-1] only.
 It's not possible to apply the JSON file using group policy.
 ::: zone-end

 ## Next steps